RediSearch/RediSearch/docs/Configuring.md

 ### Notes

-* If the rdb does not contain a legacy index specified on this configuration, a warning message will be added to the log file but the rdb loading will not fail.
+* If the RDB file does not contain a legacy index that's specified in the configuration, a warning message will be added to the log file and loading will continue.
 * If the rdb contains a legacy index which was not specified with this configuration, the rdb loading will fail and the server will not start.